• Skip to primary navigation

 squares of banana fudge

-This creamy Banana Fudge with real bananas will satisfy your fudge craving.
-It’s easy to make, AIP and dairy free.
+This Healthy Banana Fudge recipe with real bananas not banana extract to satisfy your fudge craving.
+It’s naturally gluten free, AIP and dairy free.

 close up of banana fudge squares